Fraction-like rates from preferential voting: The CLC projection followed by Zermelo's method of strengths

+Still in connection with the property of unanimous decomposition, the following proposition includes a special case of incompleteness that has practical interest.

-\halfsmallskip Part~(\llfdb).\ensep \textit{Here we assume that the individual votes are complete, or alternatively, that each of them is a ranking (possibly truncated or with ties).
-If~$\xst$~is a minimal unanimously preferred set, then the~fraction-like rates of~$\xst$ are all of them positive and they coincide with those that one obtains when the individual votes are restricted to~$\xst$}.
+\begin{proposition} .5em Assume that the individual votes are complete, or alternatively, that each of them is a ranking (possibly truncated or with ties).
+If~$\xst$~is a minimal unanimously preferred set, then the CLC-Zermelo fractions of~$\xst$ are all of them positive and they coincide with those that one obtains when the individual votes are restricted to~$\xst$. \end{proposition}

-Let us begin by noticing that the CLC~structure of the projected Llull matrix ensures that $\pto_{xy}=1$ for all $x,y\in\xst$.
-In fact, the inequalities (\ref{eq:tinequalities}) allow to derive it from the known fact ---obtained in part~(\llfda)--- that $\pto_{xy}=1$ for all $x\in\xst$ and $y\not\in\xst$.
+\begin{proof} .5em Let us begin by noticing that the CLC~structure of the projected Llull matrix ensures that $\pto_{xy}=1$ for all $x,y\in\xst$.
+In fact, the inequalities (\ref{eq:tinequalities}) allow to derive it from the known fact ---obtained in the proof of part~(a) of the preceding theorem--- that $\pto_{xy}=1$ for all $x\in\xst$ and $y\not\in\xst$.

 Now we claim that under the present hypotheses, \ie either completeness or ranking character of the individual votes, one has $\xsth=\xst$.
 In fact, a strict inclusion $\xsth\sbset\xst$ would mean that $\psc_{x\xh}=0$ for any $x\in\xst\setminus\xsth$ and $\xh\in \xsth$.
 By the remark of the preceding paragraph, this implies that $\psc_{\xh x}=1$ for all such pairs.
 Since we also have $\psc_{xy}=1$ for $x\in\xst$ and $y\not\in\xst$, we can conclude that $\psc_{\xh\yh}=1$ for all $\xh\in\xsth$ and $\yh\not\in\xsth$.
 Now, according to \cite[Lem.~9.1]{crc} (for the complete case) and \cite[Lem.~7.1]{cri} (for the case of rankings, which are certainly transitive), this implies that $v_{\xh\yh}=1$ for all such pairs.
 This contradicts the supposed minimality of $\xst$.